fedenolasco/ai-explains/readme.md

 ## Clone Repository
 * git clone [URL-of-this-GitHub-repository] to your local system.

-## Create virtual environ for ai-explain app
+## Create virtual environment for ai-explain app
 * /path/to/python3.11.14 -m venv ai-explain
 * Other python versions have not been tested but may run just fine.